Hart Crane: "Homosexual text"

+Accusations of plagiarism

+In mid-December 1926, Crane visited William Murrell Fisher in Woodstock, a literary critic whom he first met via their mutual friend Gorham Munson.
+There, Fisher shared with Crane multiple manuscripts of poems by Samuel Greenberg, a little-known poet who had died in 1917.
+Writing to Gorham Munson on December 20, Crane wrote "This poet, Grünberg,[sic] which Fisher nursed until he died of consumption at a Jewish Hospital in New York was a Rimbaud in embryo ...
+Fisher has shown me an amazing amount of material, some of which I am copying and will show you when I get back."

+Morris Greenberg, Samuel's brother, had given five of Samuel's notebooks to Fisher so that he could get them published.
+Crane copied forty-two poems from the notebooks, which he borrowed from Fisher for a period of less than a month.
+Many of Crane's poems consisted of lines and phrases taken from Greenberg's poems, always unattributed.
+Crane's poem "Emblems of Conduct", the third in White Buildings, consisted solely of rearranged lines from Greenberg's poems.

+The plagiarism went unnoticed for decades until Marc Simon published Samuel Greenberg, Hart Crane and the Lost Manuscripts in 1978, detailing how Crane copied from Greenberg.
+Scholarly interpretation over the intent and morality of Hart Crane's actions varies.
+Writer and critic Samuel R. Delany argues Crane merely tried to draw attention to an unknown poet and wanted readers to experience for themselves the delight of realizing one of his influences without him telling them.

 Influence

+Among contemporaries

-Crane was admired by artists including Allen Tate, Eugene O'Neill, Kenneth Burke, Edmund Wilson, E. E. Cummings and William Carlos Williams.
-Although Crane had his sharp critics, among them Marianne Moore and Ezra Pound, Moore did publish his work, as did T. S. Eliot, who, moving even further out of Pound's sphere, may have borrowed some of Crane's imagery for Four Quartets, in the beginning of East Coker, which is reminiscent of the final section of "The River", from The Bridge.
+Crane was admired by artists including Eugene O'Neill, Kenneth Burke, Edmund Wilson, E. E. Cummings, Tennessee Williams and William Carlos Williams.
+Although Crane had his sharp critics, among them Marianne Moore and Ezra Pound, Moore did publish his work, as did T. S. Eliot, who, moving even further out of Pound's sphere, may have borrowed some of Crane's imagery for Four Quartets, in the beginning of "East Coker", which is reminiscent of the final section of "The River", from The Bridge.

+Yvor Winters and Allen Tate both praised White Buildings but considered The Bridge to be a failure.

+Legacy

-Important mid-century American poets, such as John Berryman and Robert Lowell, cited Crane as a significant influence.
+Mid-century American poets, such as John Berryman and Robert Lowell, cited Crane as a significant influence.
 Both poets also wrote about Crane in their poetry.
 Berryman wrote him one of his famous elegies in The Dream Songs, and Lowell published his "Words for Hart Crane" in Life Studies (1959): "Who asks for me, the Shelley of my age, / must lay his heart out for my bed and board."
 Lowell thought that Crane was the most important American poet of the generation to come of age in the 1920s, stating that "[Crane] got out more than anybody else ... he somehow got New York City; he was at the center of things in the way that no other poet was."
 Lowell also described Crane as being "less limited than any other poet of his generation."